 1. Launch standalone iSpring QuizMaker.
 You can do this from the Windows Start menu.

 2. In the Form View tab just add a couple of questions to be able to publish the quiz.
 Also, I want to share important info with you right now: please keep in mind that if you add content in Slide View, for example, pictures or shapes, they won’t appear in accessibility mode after publishing.

 3. Click on the Publish button and enable Accessibility mode.

-Don’t forget to specify a language: a screen reader pronounces text in the language you set, and if it doesn’t match the actual language of your quiz, the screen reader will voice it over with a strange accent.
+Don’t forget to specify a language: a screen reader pronounces text in the language you set, and if it doesn’t match the actual language of your quiz, the screen reader will voice it with a strange accent.

 - The same goes for videos: don’t forget that some of your learners are only able to hear it, not see it.

-- Hotspot and Drag-and-drop questions don’t work in the accessibility mode.
+- Hotspot and Drag-and-drop questions don’t work in accessibility mode.
 In an LMS, these questions will be reported as unanswered.

-- For now, the accessibility mode is available only on desktop devices.
+- For now, the accessibility mode is only available on desktop devices.

 Right now, we’re working on adding new accessible options to iSpring Suite.
 Stay tuned!